-Auto: The calculation of the optimal black point (dark and neutral) is based on the measurement data.
+Auto: The calculation of the optimal black point (dark and neutral) is based on the target profile.
 The values entered for Black TAC and Max.Black define limits which are not exceeded but may be lower if technically possible.
 All channels are used to generate the black point (Black TAC), therefore individual channel editing is disabled.
 This mode will not use any Multicolor channels beside the first four channels (usually CMYK).

 Note: If no default value for the Black TAC is defined, it is recommended to use 400% as a starting point for the calculation.

 Balance CMY: This setting adapts the CMY values to a pre-defined Max.Black value and generates a neutral black point.
 Define the Black TAC and TAC in accordance with the printing conditions.
 The Max.Black should be set to the ideal value for your substrate.
 Similar to the setting Auto those values are regarded as maximum values which may be underrun if a neutral black point is not achievable.
 Allows customization of the black channel (or in general the 4th channel) and the addition of Multicolor channels.

 Note on excluding channels: Basically Balance CMY allows editing of the black channel (or in general the fourth channel) and the Multicolor channels.
 The CMY channels are grayed out (see screenshot).